How to Create a Dashboard in Kibana

-In this blog post, we’ll show you how to create a dashboard in Kibana, step-by-step.
-You’ll learn how you can use Kibana to query indexed application and event log data, filter query results to highlight the most important and actionable information, build Kibana visualizations using your log data, and incorporate those visualizations into a Kibana dashboard.
+In this blog post, we’ll provide a step-by-step explanation of how to create a dashboard in Kibana.
+You’ll learn how to use Kibana to query indexed application and event log data, filter query results to highlight the most critical and actionable information, build Kibana visualizations using your log data, and incorporate those visualizations into a Kibana dashboard.

 What is Kibana?

-Kibana is an open-source data analytics and visualization tool used by DevOps and IT security teams to explore, monitor, and extract insights from structured log data.
-Once log data has been centralized (with a log aggregation tool, e.g. Logstash or Amazon CloudWatch) and indexed (e.g., with Elasticsearch or ChaosSearch®,), IT analysts can use Kibana to perform queries and filtering, construct data visualizations, and combine those visualizations into dashboards that reveal valuable insights into system security and application performance.
+Kibana is an open-source data analytics and data visualization software used by data scientists, CloudOps and IT security teams to explore, monitor, and extract insights from structured log data.
+Once log data has been centralized (with a log aggregation tool, e.g. Fluentbit, Logstash or Amazon CloudWatch) and indexed (e.g., with Elasticsearch, Amazon OpenSearch Service, or ChaosSearch®), IT analysts can use Kibana to perform queries and filtering, construct data visualizations, and combine those visualizations into dashboards that reveal valuable insights into system security and application performance.

 Some organizations use Kibana in combination with Logstash and Elasticsearch as part of the open-source ELK stack log analytics solution.
 Logstash is used to aggregate, parse, and transform log data before indexing the data in Elasticsearch.
 Once data is indexed, Elasticsearch allows users to query the data in different ways and produce tables that can be visualized using Kibana.